-The only thing to have altered about the climate emergency since the onset of the COVID pandemic is that it has become more acute.
-The leaders of the UK’s National Parks view a UK Green Recovery as being a recovery not just from the impacts of COVID but from the ecological, social and environmental impacts of the human driven climate crisis.
+The only thing to have altered about the climate emergency during the recent global pandemic is that it has become more acute.
+The leaders of the UK’s National Parks view a UK Green Recovery as recovery not just from the impacts of COVID, but from the ecological, social and environmental impacts of the human driven climate crisis.

 Incremental change is no longer an option.
 We need approaches that will shift things by an order of magnitude x10, x100, x1000.
 As a consequence, we have re-examined how National Parks deliver their statutory purposes to identify how we can also deliver this type of change at scale.
 We see our collective role as this: to be Innovation Engines for a Green Recovery.
 We are working together – and with other partners – to create large scale projects that test new approaches to generating sustainable growth in the wellbeing of people, landscapes, nature, culture, social institutions and the economy.

 Although our Green Recovery projects span a variety of issues and disciplines – from sustainable transport to mental health – they all have the same mechanism for how they deliver value.
 We call them Recover With Nature projects.
 Recover With Nature projects grow wellbeing through doing the right thing by nature.
 Traditional economic models for a green recovery tend to be designed in times of plenty and get side-lined when economic times get tough because they are viewed as having a net economic or social cost.
 Recover With Nature projects don’t see caring for nature as a cost, instead they use different approaches, new science and technology to care for nature and in so doing increase economic, social and personal wellbeing.
 They multiply value, creating a win-win.